 Did you know that most anti-perspirant deodorants have aluminum as an active ingredient?
 The aluminum in deodorant is what keeps you dry and prevents sweating.
 Aluminum is not something that I want to be putting on my body every day as it has been associated with a variety of health issues (i.e. breast cancer, alzheimer’s disease, bone disorders, and kidney problems).
 Many deodorants also contain other questionable ingredients such as parabens, propylene glycol, preservatives, and artificial fragrances.
 In my search to begin using a natural, aluminum-free deodorant, I tried basically every brand that could be found in a health food store.
 None of them worked for me (meaning I smelled pretty bad there for a while).
 When I started making some of my own beauty care products, I decided to try and make a deodorant as well.
 After lots of trial and error, I finally found a recipe that works for me.
 While I do share a lot of my recipes here on the blog, this is one that I keep pretty secret.
 My ingredient list is public (shea butter, coconut oil, baking soda, arrowroot powder and essential oils), but getting the equivalents right is tricky part.
-If you are interested in trying it, you can purchase it through my Etsy store.
+If you are interested in trying it, you can purchase it here.

 Now, let’s get into a little more of the “how-to” part of this post.
 If you are like me and have used an anti-perspirant deodorant for most of your life, the transition to a natural deodorant can be a little tricky.
 Anti-perspirants work by closing up the pores under your arms to keep you from sweating.
 This in turn actually causes your body to overcompensate and produce more sweat, which then causes you to slather on more anti-perspirant or search for a stronger one with more aluminum.
 When I first started using a my natural deodorant, I experienced some irritation and redness.
 I did a little research and discovered a few things that were able to alleviate the irritation and help my body with the transition.